infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 		- Secure attachment, for example, was found to protect against the vulnerabilities posed by institutionalization, early deprivation such as household income poverty, and other risks experienced during childhood.
 	- There is evidence of disruptions in adult–child relationships, peer relationships, and physiological processes as mechanisms because of parental separation

+## Effect of Trauma on Development

+- #### General cognitive and language delay
+	- On the whole, children exposed to neglect may be more vulnerable to general delays in cognitive and language development.
+Neglected children and those raised in poverty may be more at risk of general cognitive delay than those exposed to abuse
+	- Among abused children, increasing severity of abuse is associated with lowered IQ relative to matched controls
+	- The presence of PTSD appears to affect cognitive functioning.
+Studies show that children with PTSD subsequent to abuse have lower verbal IQ on assessment, suggesting that the presence of PTSD rather than abuse _per se_ may be more relevant
+	- The IQ scores of those children exposed to domestic violence was found to be eight points lower than children who were not exposed to violence; after controlling for the effects of genetics and other forms of maltreatment
+- #### Problems with memory:
+	- There is reasonable evidence that memory is affected by trauma and adversity.
+Brain structures that are associated with memory consolidation have been found to differ in adults (but not children) who report a history of abuse.
+- #### Bias in the processing of social/emotional information
+	- There is some evidence that social and emotional information is processed differently among children that have experienced abuse.
+The amygdala, an area of the brain associated with the automatic (pre-conscious) processing of emotional information, has been shown to be over-responsive to emotional stimuli (e.g., angry faces) in studies of abused children
+- ##### Metacognitive skills
+	- Neuropsychological research suggests that children who have experienced neglect and physical abuse can experience problems in auditory attention and cognitive flexibility (problem-solving and planning)
+- ##### Behavioural regulation
+	- Compared to non-neglected peers, emotionally neglected children may have less efficient brain activity during tasks that require inhibitory control, suggesting that neglect is associated with poor ability to self-regulate and inhibit responses

 ## Physical Development Delays